jdegoes/blueeyes/README.md

 #### Service Locator

-## Data
+## Data Exchange

 ### JSON

+BlueEyes comes with the most fully-featured Scala library for JSON parsing, rendering, and manipulation.

 ## Persistence

+### Cache

+BlueEyes has several kinds of caches.

 ### MongoDB

+BlueEyes has a full-featured Scala facade to MongoDB.

 ## Continuous Deployment

-Blue Eyes is designed to support the lean development practice of _continuous deployment_.
+BlueEyes is designed to support the lean development practice of _continuous deployment_.
 In continuous deployment, the team can safely deploy code as often as required by business needs -- even many times a day.

 In order for a team to practice continuous deployment successfully, two critical requirements must be met: